 There are quite a few stores that do not offer rain checks for sales.
 However, these stores still must comply with the FTC's Unavailability Rule.
 Here are a few:

 Rain Check FAQs

-You should use a raincheck within the time period that it's still valid and when the item is back in stock.
-Rainchecks vary from 30 days to 90 days, so make sure you check the expiration date when you get it.
+You should use a rain check within the time period that it's still valid and when the item is back in stock.
+Rain checks vary from 30 days to 90 days, so make sure you check the expiration date when you get one.

 You just ask your cashier!
-If the cashier is unable to issue you a raincheck, then they'll direct you to customer services.
+If the cashier is unable to issue you a rain check, then they'll direct you to the customer services desk.

 Yes, they do.
-They normally have a 30- to 90-day expiration date.
-Make sure that you write down your expiration date in your calendar so you can cash in your raincheck when the product is back in stock.
+They normally have a 30- to 90-day expiration window.
+Make sure that you write down your expiration date in your calendar so you can cash in your rain check when the product is back in stock.